Technical Report

 Similarly, the corresponding prefix is:

-Sionna RT currently supports three types of interactions with scene objects:
+Sionna RT currently supports four types of interactions with scene objects:

 The wave is reflected with a reflection angle equal to the incident angle, as illustrated in Figure 5(a).